GoogleChrome/web.dev/src/site/content/en/media/file-basics/index.md

 Not all browsers support the same containers and codecs.
 To cover the major browsers, you'll need at least two formats: webm for Chromium-based browsers and mp4 for everyone else.
-Although webm was created specifically for the web, it's support is not yet universal.
-Safari in particular does not, as of this writing support webm for embedded video.
+Although webm was created specifically for the web, its support is not yet universal.
+Safari in particular does not, as of this writing, support webm for embedded video.

 Many file formats support multiple codecs for the same stream type.
 A complete